MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 > **NOTE**
 > Azure AI Document Intelligence is the new name for Azure Form Recognizer.
 You may still see Azure Form Recognizer in the Azure portal or Document Intelligence Studio.

-## Create an Azure AI Document Intelligence resource
+## Create *Document Intelligence* resource

-You can use the AI Document Intelligence service by using either an AI Document Intelligence resource or an Azure AI services resource.
-In this exercise, you will create an Azure AI Document Intelligence resource, if you don’t already have one.
+You can use Azure AI Document Intelligence by creating either a *Document Intelligence* resource or an *Azure AI services* resource.
+In this exercise, you will create *Document Intelligence* resource, if you don’t already have one.

 1. In another browser tab, open [Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/studio), signing in with your Microsoft account.
 1. Select **Settings** and select the **Resource** tab.
 Select **Create a new resource**.